 6.1.
 Executive Summary

 Your summary should hit all the major points of the detailed report section.

-Don’t forget, the majority of your stakeholders are going to read the executive summary and end summary of all findings with much more interest than the rest of the report.
+Here’s the harsh truth.
+The majority of people are going to read the executive summary.
+And end summary of all findings with much more interest than the rest of the report.

 6.2.
 Detailed Report Section